International Civil Aviation Organization: Airport codes

 ICAO uses 4-letter airport codes (vs. IATA's 3-letter codes).
 The ICAO code is based on the region and country of the airport—for example, Charles de Gaulle Airport has an ICAO code of LFPG, where L indicates Southern Europe, F, France, PG, Paris de Gaulle, while Orly Airport has the code LFPO (the 3rd letter sometimes refers to the particular flight information region (FIR) or the last two may be arbitrary).
 In most parts of the world, ICAO and IATA codes are unrelated; for example, Charles de Gaulle Airport has an IATA code of CDG.
-However, the location prefix for continental United States is K, and ICAO codes are usually the IATA code with this prefix.
+However, the location prefix for the continental United States is K, and ICAO codes are usually the IATA code with this prefix.
 For example, the ICAO code for Los Angeles International Airport is KLAX.
 Canada follows a similar pattern, where a prefix of C is usually added to an IATA code to create the ICAO code.
 For example, Calgary International Airport is YYC or CYYC.
 (In contrast, airports in Hawaii are in the Pacific region and so have ICAO codes that start with PH; Kona International Airport's code is PHKO.
 Similarly, airports in Alaska have ICAO codes that start with PA.
 Merrill Field, for instance is PAMR.)
 Not all airports are assigned codes in both systems; for example, airports that do not have airline service do not need an IATA code.

 Airline codes

-ICAO also assigns 3-letter airline codes (versus the more-familiar 2-letter IATA codes—for example, UAL vs. UA for United Airlines).
+ICAO also assigns three-letter airline codes versus the more-familiar two-letter IATA codes—for example, UAL vs. UA for United Airlines.
 ICAO also provides telephony designators to aircraft operators worldwide, a one- or two-word designator used on the radio, usually, but not always, similar to the aircraft operator name.
 For example, the identifier for Japan Airlines International is JAL and the designator is Japan Air, but Aer Lingus is EIN and Shamrock.
 Thus, a Japan Airlines flight numbered 111 would be written as "JAL111" and pronounced "Japan Air One One One" on the radio, while a similarly numbered Aer Lingus would be written as "EIN111" and pronounced "Shamrock One One One".
 In the US, FAA practices require the digits of the flight number to be spoken in group format ("Japan Air One Eleven" in the above example) while individual digits are used for the aircraft tail number used for unscheduled civil flights.

 Aircraft registrations

-ICAO maintains the standards for aircraft registration ("tail numbers"), including the alphanumeric codes that identify the country of registration.
-For example, airplanes registered in the United States have tail numbers starting with N, and airplanes registered in Bahrain have tail numbers starting with A9C.
+ICAO maintains the standards for aircraft registration, including the alphanumeric codes that identify the country of registration.

 Aircraft type designators

-ICAO is also responsible for issuing 2-4 character alphanumeric aircraft type designators for those aircraft types which are most commonly provided with air traffic service.
+ICAO is also responsible for issuing two to four character alphanumeric aircraft type designators for those aircraft types which are most commonly provided with air traffic service.
 These codes provide an abbreviated aircraft type identification, typically used in flight plans.
 For example, the Boeing 747-100, -200 and -300 are given the type designators B741, B742 and B743 respectively.